kushagravohra/star-wars/README.md

 Star-Wars MAy the force be with you.

+The project uses react with redux.
+Asynchronus tasks are handled by redux-saga.
+And the tests are written using Jest

 ## Setup
 Start off by cloning the repository and `cd`ing into the project directory.